At What Temperature Will Iron Melt

 The Physics of Melting

 Melting occurs when the thermal energy supplied to a solid overcomes the interatomic forces holding the atoms in their fixed positions.
 As the temperature of iron increases, the atoms vibrate more vigorously.
 At the melting point, these vibrations become so intense that they disrupt the crystalline structure, allowing the atoms to move more freely, resulting in the transition to a liquid state.
-The energy required to break these bonds and transform the solid into a liquid is known as the heat of fusion.
+On top of that, the energy required to break these bonds and transform the solid into a liquid is known as the heat of fusion.
 For iron, the heat of fusion is relatively high, reflecting the strength of its metallic bonds.

 Factors Affecting the Melting Point